Schlabbi/docker-kf2server/Readme.md

 2. Run `docker pull schlabbi/kf2server`
 3. Start the server by executing `docker run -d --name kf2server -v /somedir/onmyhost/kf2server/data:/srv/kf2server --restart always -p 7777:7777/udp -p 27015:27015/udp -p 20560:20560/udp -p 8080:8080 schlabbi/kf2server`

 This will download the server files into `/somedir/onmyhost/kf2server/data` and start the server with the default configuration.
 If you want to change this, go into the `/somedir/onmyhost/kf2server/data/KFGame/Config` directory and change the config files according to [this description](https://wiki.tripwireinteractive.com/index.php?title=Dedicated_Server_%28Killing_Floor_2%29#PCServer-KFGame.ini).
 Note that the webinterface will be disabled by default and thus there will be no response on port 8080 until it has been enabled via a config entry.
-Also the sever will run without a password until a password has been set in the config files.
+Also the server will run without a password until a password has been set in the config files.

 ## Update the server